Squat Bulbous Jar with Two Handles

 Not on View

-Rim folded outward, upward, and inward.
-Concave neck with curved transition to shoulder.
-Sloping shoulder.
-Squat bulbous body with greatest diameter at midpoint.
-Two curved coil handles applied to shoulder and attached to edge of rim where they project slightly inward.
+The rim is folded outward, upward, and inward.
+The neck is concave with a smooth transition to the sloping shoulder.
+The squat bulbous body has its greatest diameter at the midpoint.
+Two curved coil handles are applied to the shoulder and attached to the edge of the rim, where they project slightly inward.
+From the shoulder to the base, a large zigzag thread runs in fourteen segments.

 Mid-fourth to mid-fifth century